octowhale/octowhale.github.io/_posts/2017-04-12-ansible-copy-directories-to-remote-hosts-synchronize_module.md

 ## Notes

-> rsync must be installed on both the local and remote host.
++ rsync 必须状态本机与目标机.
-> For the synchronize module, the “local host” is the host the synchronize task originates on, and the “destination host” is the host synchronize is connecting to.
++ For the synchronize module, the “local host” is 同步的发起方, and the “destination host” is 同步的接收方.
-> The “local host” can be changed to a different host by using delegate_to.
-This enables copying between two remote hosts or entirely on one remote machine.
++ 可以使用 `delegate_to` 改变 “local host” . 该功能可以实现在两台远程机器上同步，或者在一台远程机器上执行两个目录的同步。
-> The user and permissions for the synchronize src are those of the user running the Ansible task on the local host (or the remote_user for a delegate_to host when delegate_to is used).
++ The user and permissions for the synchronize src are those of the user running the Ansible task on the local host (or the remote_user for a delegate_to host when delegate_to is used).
-> The user and permissions for the synchronize dest are those of the remote_user on the destination host or the become_user if become=yes is active.
++ The user and permissions for the synchronize dest are those of the remote_user on the destination host or the become_user if become=yes is active.
-> In 2.0.0.0 a bug in the synchronize module made become occur on the “local host”.
++ In 2.0.0.0 a bug in the synchronize module made become occur on the “local host”.
 This was fixed in 2.0.1.
-> Currently, synchronize is limited to elevating permissions via passwordless sudo.
++ Currently, synchronize is limited to elevating permissions via passwordless sudo.
 This is because rsync itself is connecting to the remote machine and rsync doesn’t give us a way to pass sudo credentials in.
-> Currently there are only a few connection types which support synchronize (ssh, paramiko, local, and docker) because a sync strategy has been determined for those connection types.
++ Currently there are only a few connection types which support synchronize (ssh, paramiko, local, and docker) because a sync strategy has been determined for those connection types.
 Note that the connection for these must not need a password as rsync itself is making the connection and rsync does not provide us a way to pass a password to the connection.
-> Expect that dest=~/x will be ~<remote_user>/x even if using sudo.
++ Expect that dest=~/x will be ~<remote_user>/x even if using sudo.
-> Inspect the verbose output to validate the destination user/host/path are what was expected.
++ Inspect the verbose output to validate the destination user/host/path are what was expected.
-> To exclude files and directories from being synchronized, you may add .rsync-filter files to the source directory.
++ To exclude files and directories from being synchronized, you may add .rsync-filter files to the source directory.
-> rsync daemon must be up and running with correct permission when using rsync protocol in source or destination path.
++ rsync daemon must be up and running with correct permission when using rsync protocol in source or destination path.
-> The synchronize module forces –delay-updates to avoid leaving a destination in a broken in-between state if the underlying rsync process encounters an error.
++ The synchronize module forces –delay-updates to avoid leaving a destination in a broken in-between state if the underlying rsync process encounters an error.
 Those synchronizing large numbers of files that are willing to trade safety for performance should call rsync directly.